primefaces/primefaces/docs/15_0_0/core/globalattributes.md

 <p:calendar pattern="dd-MMM-yyyy"/>
 ```

-This can be accomplished by using a custom JSF Application wrapper.
+This can be accomplished by using a custom Jakarta Faces Application wrapper.

 ## Application Wrapper